rzkamalia/gc-mle-certification-prep/README.md

 Step to production:
 + Wrap our model in a service > endpoint as output
 + Containerization
-+ Deploy and orchestration > google cloud provides CLoud Run and Kubernetes Engine for running containers.
++ Deploy and orchestration > google cloud provides Cloud Run and Kubernetes Engine for running containers.
 Cloud Run good for small number of containers.

 Comprehensive ML platforms: Kubeflow and VertexAI.